tra38/Paranoia_Super_Mission_Generator/README.md

 If you want to know what you can search for, look in ```lib/mission_generator.rb``` for a list of possible stuff that we can generate.

 If we cannot generate a mission with your search term within 10 seconds, we simply give up.
+There's two possible explainations for why we failed:

-Either the term is so rare that it's almost impossible to encounter through our "brute force" approach, or we can't actually generate that search term.
+ - The term is so rare that it's almost impossible to encounter through our "brute force" approach.
+Note the phrase *almost impossible*, not impossible.
+Rerun the program again with your search term, and you might get lucky!
+(Example: Search for "alex".
+Most of the time, the search will fail...but very rarely we might succeed in, say, generating a mission with the title "C**alex**pre".)
+ - We can't actually generate that search term, no matter how hard you try.
+(Example: We do not use the character "¿" anywhere in our program, so if you try searching for it, you are 100% likely to encounter failure.)

 ## Credits
 In addition to writing out my own material, I used the following supplements from the PARANOIA XP line: